 If you make a bigger batch, a food processor makes it a snap!
 I cut a one-pound block of sharp cheddar cheese into four "logs," and it easily zips through the food processor with a grater blade!

 Put the shredded cheese in a bowl with the mashed eggs and add the rest of the ingredients.
-Add a little more mayo, mustard, or vinegar if it seems dry.
+If the mixture seems dry, add a little more mayo, mustard, or vinegar.
 Adjust the seasonings to taste.

 Slice the green onion very thin and include some of the green tops for color.
 The poppy seeds add some crunch and visual appeal.
 Feel free to add some garlic, red pepper flakes, or anything else you think you'd like!